What Is Flavour?

 Is taste the same as flavour?

-Anyone who's dared the sensory experiment of sipping a drink using one hand while pinching one’s nostrils with the other, will know the perplexing disappearing act of flavour.
+Anyone who's tried the sensory experiment of sipping a drink using one hand while pinching one’s nostrils with the other, will know the disappearing act of flavour.
 Yet as soon as the nostrils are released by your digits, “Abracadabra Alakazam”, the flavour magically appears.
 It’s also why ‘taste’ is reduced when one catches a cold.
 But if flavour has a lot to do with smell, what is taste?

 It's intriguing how we casually interchange taste and flavour.
-We can enjoy a dram’s ‘flavour’ at a whisky ‘tasting’.
+We can enjoy a product’s ‘flavour’ at a ‘tasting’.
 In fact, a drink may well even be tasty and flavoursome.
 But why does unsalted food seem tasteless, yet salt enhances its flavour?
 It’s no wonder that so much confusion exists around these terms.

 Aroma, taste, and mouthfeel